Jungia schuerae

 Jungia schuerae is a plant species native to west-central Peru.
 It occurs on dry, rocky open slopes at elevations of 2200–4000 m, primarily in the regions of Lima and Ancash Regions but also in neighboring areas.

-Jungia schueraeis a branching shrub up to 2.5 m tall.
+Jungia schuerae is a branching shrub up to 2.5 m tall.
 Leaves are without stipules; blades are round to heart-shaped in general outline, up to 10 cm long and 11 cm wide, with 5–7 palmate lobes.
 Flower heads are born in a dense paniculate array.
 Each head contains 17–25 pale yellow flowers.